john-cd/rust_howto/bk/drafts/categories/concurrency/_actors.md

 [![actix~github][c~actix~github~badge]][c~actix~github]
 [![actix~lib.rs][c~actix~lib.rs~badge]][c~actix~lib.rs]

-[`actix`][c~actix~docs]⮳{{hi:actix}} is a performant actor framework for Rust, emphasizing message passing concurrency.
+[`actix`][c~actix~docs]↗{{hi:actix}} is a performant actor framework for Rust, emphasizing message passing concurrency.
 It provides tools for creating, managing, and interacting with actors, which are isolated units of execution that communicate asynchronously via messages.
 Actix is widely used for building concurrent applications, particularly web services, due to its efficiency and support for asynchronous I/O. It offers features like message routing, supervision, and a variety of actor communication patterns.

 ```rust,editable
 {{#include ../../../crates/cats/concurrency/examples/actors/actix.rs:example}}